 In 1939, the Nazis signed a non-aggression treaty with Russia, allowing, among other things, the Soviet annex of eastern Poland.
 Notwithstanding the fact that the Jews were among the driving force behind the Communist revolution and that they had helped build the Soviet “utopia”, they were also generally hated.
 Cries of “Jesus killer!” and “Zhid!” were not uncommon.
 Jews were victims of pogroms and discrimination then as before the revolution.

 The Germans reneged on their pact and attacked the Soviet Union.
 Ukraine was taken, including the city where Alicia lived.
 As in places all over the world, the atrocities began with the outlawing of Jewish owned businesses, curfews and the yellow stars.
 One day, the Nazis proclaimed that all men from 18 to 60 had to come to a certain place and time to register.
 Around 600 men came and were taken away and executed, their bodies dumped in a mass grave close to the nearby river.
 Only two tried to escape when the shooting started, Alicia’s father and another man.
 Alicia’s father was shot trying to escape.
-She found this out 5 years later from the only survivor.
-After murdering these Jews, the Nazis collected, as ransom, all the money and jewelry they could from their families and wives, who had no idea they were already dead.
+She learned of this 5 years later, from the sole survivor.
+After murdering these Jews, the Nazis collected, as ransom, money and jewelry from their families and wives, who had no idea they were already dead.

-Before Bunio had been murdered, Alicia had a near escape from the Germans.
+Before Bunio had been murdered, Alicia had a brush with the Germans.
 In November 1941, she had gone to visit a friend at home.
-The Germans appeared and rounded everyone in the house up.
+The Germans appeared and rounded up everyone in the house.
 Despite pleadings of the father of the family to let her go home, they were all led at gunpoint to the train station where they were loaded into box cars and locked in.
-They were packed to tight that they were forced to stand, except for the children who could manage to lie down between the feet.
+They were packed so tight that they were forced to stand, except for the children, who could manage to lie down between the feet.
 Several hours later, someone discovered that one of the bars on the window was loose.
-The men in the car worked the bar until it came loose and could be bent up out of the way.
+The men in the car worked the bar until it came free and could be bent up out of the way.
 As they neared a mountain incline, they were able to loosen a second bar, making enough space to allow a child to slip through.
 Alicia was one of three children they pushed through the bars to freedom.
 She walked through the night, following the tracks home.
 She had only a sweater to keep her warm.

-Some Jews began hiding in the country, bribing farmers and villagers to hide them.
-Zachary had a girlfriend who was offered a hiding place for her and her two sisters in exchange for continuation of lessons for his son.
-When the girls went out to the farm, the farmer drove them into town and turned them over to the police.
+Some Jews began escaping to the country, bribing farmers and villagers to hide them.
+A man named Zachary had a girlfriend who was offered a hiding place for her and her two sisters.
+When the girls went out to the farm that was to be the hiding place, the farmer drove them into town and turned them over to the police.
 Zachary went out to kill the farmer.
-There was a struggle and Zachary was wounded in the arm by a pitchfork.
+There was a struggle, and Zachary was wounded in the arm by a pitchfork.
 Nevertheless, he prevailed against the farmer and was about to kill him, but he could not go through with it.